 The first Presbyterian church in Ancaster was founded in 1826 by the Rev. George Sheed.
-Prior to this the Presbyterians of Ancaster shared a church building with the Anglicans on the site of today’s St. John’s Church.
-Sheed came to Upper Canada from Scotland and made his home at what is now the Hermitage before dying suddenly in 1832.
-A frame church building on the site of today’s St. Andrew’s was still under construction at the time of his funeral.
+Prior to this the Presbyterians of Ancaster shared a church building with the Anglicans.
+Sheed came from Scotland and made his home at the Hermitage before dying suddenly in 1832.
+A frame building on the site of today’s church was still under construction at the time of his funeral.
 Sheed was succeed in 1834 by the Rev. Mark Young Stark, who served the churches in Ancaster and in Dundas.
 Both took the name St. Andrew’s from the patron saint of Scotland.
 In 1844 the Presbyterian Church of Canada was split by a dispute in Scotland.
 Rev. Stark chose to sever his connection to the Church of Scotland formed Free Church congregations in both communities.

 The two congregations merged before 1875 when all Canadian Presbyterians came together as the Presbyterian Church in Canada.
-Today’s St. Andrew’s is the coming together of three different Presbyterian churches founded by three visionary ministers: George Sheed, Mark Young Stark and John Lees.
+Today’s St. Andrew’s is the coming together of three different churches founded by three visionary ministers: George Sheed, Mark Young Stark and John Lees.
 In 1876 St. Andrew’s was joined to Alberton Church and the two churches shared ministry together until 1994.

 Ancaster remained a quiet rural village until the housing boom that followed World War II.
 With the construction of new subdivisions and plans for what is now Highway 403, a decision was made to expand the church facilities to make room for growth.
 In 1961 a new addition was completed containing a gym, kitchen, offices and a parlour.
 1990 saw the last major renovation of the church building when the sanctuary was completely redesigned.
 By 1994, continued growth in the surrounding community and within the church led St. Andrew’s to become a self-sustaining congregation with its own minister for this first time in its history.
-The late 1990’s and first decade of the 2000’s also saw the development of a praise band and the introduction of more contemporary elements to the worship service.
+The late 1990’s and 2000’s also saw the development of a praise band and the introduction of more contemporary elements to the worship service.

 Today, with our Opening Doors Campaign, St. Andrew’s is working to reach out more effectively to the ever-changing communities of Ancaster and greater Hamilton.
 We seek the renewal of God’s Spirit was we continue “to gather as God’s People, to worship, to grow in faith, in love, and to reach out to the world as Disciples of Christ.”